 Article 13: Defining the Law

-This article is written by Prity Kumari, 3rd Year Student of RGNUL, Patiala
+Authored by Prity Kumari, a 3rd year student of RGNUL, Patiala.

 The drafting committee gave the concept of fundamental Rights in Part III of the Indian Constitution in order to keep the belief that people have in law.
 It provides the citizens liberty and protect it from being infringed by the state or be it anyone.
 Remedy is also given if fundamental right is violated.
 Article 12 and 13 were introduced to keep the belief of people in state.
 As article 12 gives the definition of State and also defines what are the responsibility that the state has towards its citizen whereas Article 13 presents itself in four folds which makes the concept of fundamental rights more powerful and gives it a real effect.
 Now the concern arises how an individual’s fundamental right is protected by incorporation of article 13, because the remedy for its violation is already given under Article 32.
 Actually article 13 protects the individual’s fundamental rights by declaring any law null and void if it is inconsistent or intervenes the fundamental rights if the person in any possible manner.

 The article 13 not only asserts the supremacy of Indian Constitution but also makes ways for judicial review.

 Article 13(1) states that the pre-existing laws before the commencement of Constitution, if found to be inconsistent with provisions of part III of this article will be void to the extent of inconsistency.
 Whereas article 13(2) talks about the laws which are passed after the constitution came into force.
 It renders all the laws void which violates the provisions of this part.

 Article 13(1), it is mentioned that the pre-constitutional law will only be void to the extent of the inconsistency while in article 13(2) it is mentioned that post-constitutional law will be void to the extent of the contravention.